-Subsequent to Q3 2015, the Board approved a plan to implement various cost saving measures to reduce the overall corporate burn rate.
-Key to these savings includes a reduction in its head office accounting staff as a result of a voluntary application to move its listing on the Toronto Stock Exchange to a Tier 1 listing on the TSX Venture Exchange.
-As part of the changes, Joe McCoy, VP Administration and Corporate Secretary (and previously CFO) replaced Sean Homuth as the Chief Financial Officer, on November 30, 2015.
-The Company also reduced its technical staff in Burkina Faso who are no longer required until the Bomboré project progresses to construction.
+In Q4 of 2015, the Board of Directors (the "Board") approved a plan to implement various cost saving measures to reduce the overall corporate G&A expenses.
+Key to these savings included a voluntary move of its listing on the Toronto Stock Exchange to a Tier 1 listing on the TSX Venture Exchange that allowed for a reduction in its head office accounting staff and the promotion of Joe McCoy as Chief Financial Officer, on November 30, 2015.
+All senior officers that had previously volunteered to reduce their salaries early in 2015, offered to accept further reductions in 2016 or until market conditions improve.
+The Company also reduced some of its technical staff in Burkina Faso who were no longer required until the Bomboré project progressed to construction.